-For more on this project visit the Centre for Evidence and Social Innovation (CESI) page.
+For more on this project visit the webpage.

 "We are delighted to be working in partnership with Queen's University, Yale, Harvard and NYU to help support the development and evaluation of ECD services in low and middle income countries.
 Peacebuilding is inevitably multifaceted and includes the need to deal with security issues and wider political processes.
 However, there is already strong and compelling evidence to suggest that it also needs to include investment in children, families and communities."

 Building International Partnerships